intentuilabs/cli/README.md

 ```

 ## Add
-Once you’ve set up Justd, you can start adding components easily by running the `add` command:
+Once you’ve set up Intent UI, you can start adding components easily by running the `add` command:
 ```bash
 npx @intentui/cli@latest add combo-box
 ```

 ## Diff
-If you think your Justd setup might be outdated, don’t worry.
+If you think your Intent UI setup might be outdated, don’t worry.
 You can check for changes by running the `diff` command:
 ```bash
 npx @intentui/cli@latest diff
 ```